ionic-team/ionic-framework/docs/react-router/testing.md

 - Cypress prints the browser console to the terminal on failure, via `cypress-terminal-report`.
 - Playwright records a trace on the first retry, so CI failures come with one.
 Open it with `npx playwright show-trace <path>` and read the console tab.
 Retries are off locally, so pass `--trace on` when you want the same thing from a local run.
 Don't turn tracing on by default: the recording overhead is enough to destabilize the tab lifecycle specs on React 19.

 A passing run collects the same logs in the browser and throws them away, so nothing reaches your terminal.
-See [Debug Logging](./README.md#debug-logging) for turning them on in your own app.
+Refer to [Debug Logging](./README.md#debug-logging) for turning them on in your own app.

 ## Test App Build Structure